How To Find A Lost Cat | What To Do If Your Kitty Runs Away From Home

 - In tucked crawling spaces like vent shafts and porches

-As you can see, there’s a plethora of hiding spaces.
+As you can see, there are a plethora of hiding spaces.
 Moreover, there’s also a chance your pet could have been driven away if it hid in an unsuspecting driver’s vehicle.

 HOW TO LOOK FOR THE CAT?